One-step or TML estimation of the population intervention direct effect

 procedures respect these IDs.

-value indicating the degree of shift in the
+A numeric value indicating the degree of shift in the

 intervention to be used in defining the causal quantity of interest.
 In the